Overview of Startup India Registration

 - The Startup can participate in government tenders (contracts) more easily - limits like prior experience or high turnover are relaxed or removed.
 If things don't go well, winding up (closing) the business is simpler under fast-track exit rules.

-1. The business must be either incorporated or registered as either of the following:
+- The business must be incorporated or registered as one of the following entities:

 Documents Required for Startup India Registration